Meybille Bay-drone-jase-blair

 If you’re looking for a less rustic experience, there’s plenty of beachside spots offering more of a glamping vibe.
 Family-run Gentle Annie is nestled between the Tasman Sea and the mighty Mokihinui River, where holiday houses and cabins co-exist with camp sites.
 Soak in a hot tub with ocean views, enjoy a wood-fired pizza, explore the nearby Kahurangi National Park.

 Ross Beach Top 10 Holiday Park offers camping with a luxury twist.
 Alongside classic motorhome and tent sites, there are funky upcycled shipping containers with comfy beds, outdoor baths and proper coffee machines.
-And coming this summer — brand new luxury geodesic domes, self-contained and complete with stylish furnishings, climate control, luxury bedding and a private deck to relax on.
+The latest innovation is four new luxury geodesic domes, self-contained and complete with stylish furnishings, climate control, luxury bedding and a private deck to relax on.

 bonz-n-stones-carve-your-own-experience-1024x683.jpg bonz-n-stones-carve-your-own-experience-1024x683.jpg